Central African Republic: Risk Assessment

 Business Climate Rating

-- Agricultural potential (cotton, coffee), forestry and mineral wealth (diamonds, gold and uranium)
+- Agricultural (cotton, coffee), forestry, and mining (diamond, gold, uranium) potential

-- Extreme poverty (over 76% of the population)
+- Extreme poverty (two-thirds of the population lives below the poverty line)

 - Economy vulnerable to external shocks

-- Poor transport infrastructure and inadequate power production capacity
+- Weak transport infrastructure and energy production capacity

-- Unstable political and security situation; presence of several armed foreign rebel groups
+- Unstable political and security situation (a large part of the territory is controlled by armed rebel groups)